 Though not a role he ever envisioned for himself, Scott Calvin (played by Tim Allen) turns out to be a brilliant Santa in this family favourite Christmas movie.
 Pure 90s nostalgia at its best, as is Neal’s wardrobe of festive jumpers.
 Available on Disney+.

 Don’t be a cottonheaded ninnymuggins and make sure Elf is on your list of movies to get through this festive season… and remember, the best way to spread Christmas cheer, is singing loud for all to hear.
-Available on NowTV.
+Available on Sky Showcase.

 Miracle on 34th Street

-The late Richard Attenborough is the department store Santa who must convince Mara Wilson (the same actress who later played Matilda) that he’s the real deal.
-Warm, magical, and with bucketloads of Christmas spirit.
-Watch the time-honoured classic on Sky or NowTV.
+The late Richard Attenborough plays the department store Santa who must convince Mara Wilson (the same actress who later played Matilda) that he’s the real deal in this beloved remake of the 1947 classic festive tale.
+Warm, magical, and with bucketloads of Christmas spirit, you can watch the time-honoured classic on Disney+.
+Alternatively, you can watch the original on TG4 at 12:40pm today.

 Deck The Halls